njooma/keystrokes/README.md

-# Keystrokes
+# Keystrokes + Mouse Inputs
-### A module to send keystrokes to a machine
+### A module to send keystrokes and mouse inputs to a machine

 ## Description
 Currently only works for Windows

-Send keystrokes to your machine.
+Send keystrokes and mouse inputs to your machine.
 You can send sequential keystrokes, or press keys simultaneously.
 Each keystroke is separated by a 100ms gap.
+You can send left, right, or double left clicks.

 ## Atributes
 n/a